cordphelps/mapsV3key/README.md

 - get Apple Developer credentials and register your iOS device for development, establish a PhoneGap Build account, and pbB-install your credentials.

-- from the Google API console, activate the Google Maps SDK for iOS, then get a google maps v3 API key for iOS making sure that the iOS bundle identifier matches the one specified for your Apple (and pgB) credentials.
+- from the Google API console, activate the Google Maps API for iOS, then get a google maps v3 API key for iOS making sure that the iOS bundle identifier matches the one specified for your Apple (and pgB) credentials.
 Note that the geolocation service API is not necessary.

 - install [QRReader](https://itunes.apple.com/us/app/qr-reader-for-iphone/id368494609?mt=8) on your iOS device.